30 Hours free childcare for 3 and 4 year olds

 3) Parents will be prompted by the Childcare Choices service every three months to confirm the details they entered on their application are still accurate.
 This is to check continued eligibility.
 Please note: This is a government service and is not a service provided by Rochdale Borough Council.

-4) If you have been offered a place you will be required to provide the following information to your childcare provider: Your child's birth certificate, national insurance number of either parent who made the application to chosen childcare provider and; Your 30 hour eligibility code (the 11 digit number you will have been given if you are eligible)
+4) If you have been offered a place you will be required to provide the following information to your childcare provider:

 The government intended the 30 hours of free childcare per week should be accessed by parents and carers flexibly.